 After high school, I moved to Wake Forest, NC, in 2007 to study at The College at Southeastern.
 I graduated with dual degrees in English and Biblical studies in the spring of 2011.
 During my time at Southeastern, I worked at the local ice hockey rink and at a great Italian restaurant in town.
 In 2012, Megan and I got engaged and married, and I started the master’s program at Southeastern Baptist Theological Seminary.
 In seminary, I was introduced to great people who were investing their lives in major cities around North America as church planters.
 God gave me that same passion to see new bodies of believers pop up in the spiritual deserts of the world.

 I graduated from SEBTS in 2016 with a Master of Divinity with a focus in North American Church Planting.
 From August 2015 to October of 2017, I was blessed to intern with Ken Cordray of Living Faith Community Church (LFCC) and with the North American Mission Board in Pittsburgh, PA.
 This time of internship was a time of learning and testing.
-We have been able to apply the things we have learned in practical ways in Pittsburgh.
-For the last six months, I have been focusing on the growth of 412 Church while also serving as an interim associate pastor with LFCC.
-I am looking forward to our next season and to following the Lord as we plant 412 Church in the Carlynton school district here in the Burgh.
+We have been able to apply the things we have learned in practical ways in Pittsburgh as we followed the Lord to our current calling: working with a church plant called Vintage Church in the Mt.
+Washington neighborhood.

 I am a southerner through and through.
 Though I’ve lived in six states, North Carolina was the coldest before we moved up to PA from Wake Forest, NC.
 Winter in Pittsburgh was a bit of a shock, but God has been working, and I wouldn’t change a thing!
 And anyway, my family still lives in Georgia, so I do have a chance to escape the weather from time to time for a visit.